polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 ![Cache LIM Partition](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/polarfire-soc-documentation/raw/images/memory-hierarchy/Cache-LIM-Scratchpad-simple-split.png?at=refs%2Fheads%2Ftemporary-images)

-Note: The _Waymasks Registers_ in the diagram above is the logical OR of all 15 Waymask registers.
+Note: The _WayMasks Registers_ in the diagram above is the logical OR of all 15 WayMask registers.
 This diagram assumes that all WayMask registers contain the same value.

 #### Scratchpad Memory
 Cache ways enabled as cache using the WayEnable register can be further configured to be accessble through the the Zero Device memory address range as a general purpose scratchpad memory by careful manipulation of the WayMask registers.

 Once configured, you will see that WayMask registers are used to prevent eviction from a number of cache ways.
-All Waymask registers will have the same set of cache ways non-masked (bits set to zero).
-This means no master will be able to evict the content of these ways through cache mamagement.
+All WayMask registers will have the same set of cache ways non-masked (bits set to zero).
+This means no master will be able to evict the content of these ways through cache management.
 The initial content of these L2 memory ways will have been set by the configuration algorithm.

 The scratchpad configuration algorithm’s general method is to use one master, say Master S, to prevent eviction from the ways we want to use as scratchpad.
 To do this Master “S” forces the ways content (located in the cache way) to be mapped to the Zero Device address range by writing to the Zero Device.
 Master "S" then prevents itself from affecting the content of the cache way that is being mapped to the zero device by unmasking its own access to the cache way being used as a scratchpad.